 “Yes, I am,” I crow with a head-waggle, because when Trent calls me that, it’s not an insult.
 His laughter is full of delight and echoes how many times he’s said my intelligence is also “hot.”
+That's new, too.

 My heart races.
 He’s just switched to that devious flirty-voice that makes my belly do flip-flops and my knees go weak.
 Thankfully, I’m already lying down when I shoot back, “Well, I don’t know.
 I suppose that probably depends on the dimensions of the tongue and how much saliva is present.”

 He guffaws like he just choked on his own tongue, then chuckles.
 “Yeah.
 I suppose that would make all the difference.
 So what’s your favorite flavor?”

 One of my brows quirks up.
 I’m surprised at how interested he is in this subject, seeing that he’s sixteen, not a ten-year-old kid wishing every day was Halloween.
 But I guess some guys really like their candy, so I answer, “Cherry.
 What’s yours?”

 This time, his laugh rolls out like a long, low carpet, and I can tell he is very pleased with my answer.
 I don’t fully understand why he’s so happy about that, or why his voice carries such heavy meaning when he purrs back, “Oh, trust me.
 Cherry is my favorite flavor, too.”